Identifying issues with your computer can be frustrating – but can you fix the VGA light on a motherboard?

 How to Reset a Computer’s VGA?

-Once you’ve initiated one of the above fixes, it’s important to reset your computer’s graphic drives, as it will prevent your screen from crashing and freezing in the future.
+Once you’ve initiated one of the above fixes, it’s important to reset your computer’s graphics card drivers, as it will prevent your screen from crashing and freezing in the future.

 There are several ways to go about this.